UG convoys: Fast eastbound convoys (UGF)

-Slow eastbound convoys designated UGS
+Slow eastbound convoys (UGS)

-Approximately two slow eastbound convoys per month departed Hampton Roads along the southern trans-Atlantic route beginning with convoy UGS 2 on 13 November 1942.
+Approximately two slow eastbound convoys per month departed Hampton Roads along the southern trans-Atlantic route beginning with Convoy UGS 2 on 13 November 1942.
 Frequency of sailing increased to three convoys per month in the summer of 1943 and increased again to six convoys per month in 1945.
-The last slow eastbound convoy, UGS 95, left Hampton Roads on 28 May 1945.
-Approximately 5800 ships sailed in 100 slow convoys.
-Additional sections were identified as UGS 5A, UGS 6A, UGS 7A, UGS 8A, UGS 33A, and UGS 55B.
+The last slow eastbound Convoy, UGS 95, left Hampton Roads on 28 May 1945.
+Approximately 5,800 ships sailed in 100 slow convoys.
+Additional sections were Convoy UGS 5A, Convoy UGS 6A, Convoy UGS 7A, Convoy UGS 8A, Convoy UGS 33A and Convoy UGS 55B.

 Convoy UGS 6 came under attack by wolf packs Unverzagt, Wohlgemut, and Tummler during the submarine offensive including the battle of convoys HX 229/SC 122.
 Three ships were sunk: